-Raloxifene doses for the treatment and prevention of Estrogen related side effects as a result of anabolic steroid use are generally higher than more established SERMs such as Nolvadex, necessitating higher Raloxifene dosages for the purpose of combating and controlling estrogenic side effects.
+Raloxifene doses for the treatment and prevention of Estrogen related side effects as a result of anabolic steroid use are generally higher than more established SERMs such as Nolvadex.
+This necessitates higher Raloxifene dosages for the purpose of combating and controlling estrogenic side effects.
 The estrogenic side effects that Raloxifene is used to combat in the arena of anabolic steroid use is primarily gynecomastia, with little assistance for other estrogenic side effects.
-This is due to the fact that, as mentioned in the introduction of this profile, Raloxifene does not serve to reduce total Estrogen levels in the body, but merely serves to block Estrogen’s activity in select tissues.
+This is due to the fact that Raloxifene does not serve to reduce total Estrogen levels in the body but merely serves to block Estrogen’s activity in select tissues.
 This is a commonality among all SERMs, and is an intrinsic method by which all SERMs operate.
 This should be kept in mind by anabolic steroid users, as any attempt to combat other estrogenic side effects such as bloating and water retention with Raloxifene doses will be inevitably met with failure.
 Aromatase inhibitors are best suited for those purposes instead.